-5. List the areas of licensure for which the Educator Preparation Provider (EPP) is requesting approval.
+5. List the areas of licensure for which the provider is requesting approval.

 6. In accordance with Miss.
 Code Ann. § 37-3-2 and the Mississippi Educator Preparation Provider Process and Performance Guidelines, programs of study shall include but not be limited to the following components: